All links go directly to official Avon, Connecticut government websites.

 Vital Records

 Avon's vital records, including birth certificates, death certificates, and marriage licenses, are maintained by the Connecticut Department of Public Health.
 Residents can access these records through the state's Vital Records portal, which provides instructions and forms for requesting copies.
 The Social Security Administration also maintains death records for the Avon area, which can be searched through their online database.
-For those looking to research their family history, the Connecticut State Library's Archives and Genealogy resources offer a wealth of information about the town's past.
+For those looking to research their family history, the Connecticut State Library's Archives and Genealogy resources offer extensive information about the town's past.

 Business & Licensing Records